cloudnoize/CodeAnalysis/MicroLock.md

     template <unsigned  MaxSpins  =  1000, unsigned  MaxYields  =  0>
     class  MicroLockBase : public  MicroLockCore
-  The following class defines the lock interface, it inherits from the class we covered above, and accepts two template unsigned integers which determines the behavior of the slow path lock acquisition that
+  The following class defines the lock interface, it inherits from the class we covered above.
+  It accepts two template unsigned integers which determines the behavior of the slow path lock acquisition (we'll see the usage soon)

 > Written with [StackEdit](https://stackedit.io/).